-According to this theory, a chattering reaction would begin with a bird loudly chirping near a cat.
-The cat would then become riveted to the bird, and after about a minute the cat would begin to tweet and chatter, its mouth moving in sync with the bird’s beak.
+Cat chatter usually begins with a bird loudly chirping near a cat.
+The cat becomes riveted to the bird.
+After just a minute, the cat will then start to tweet and chatter, its mouth moving in sync with the birds beak.

 There are a few theories about why domestic cats chatter when hunting, says certified cat behavior consultant Marilyn Krieger, also known as The Cat Coach.
 The reasons that make sense to me are that they chatter in anticipation or they chatter when frustrated.
 Another probable reason for this is that they are chattering in response to the surge of adrenalin.